partofaplan/cafe-lean/README.md

-# Cafe Lean — Lean Coffee Webapp
+# Cafe Lean — Lean Coffee Webapp - Testing

 A minimal Lean Coffee board with a shared display, admin controls, and participant voting.